Best Soil for Growing Food Indoors in the UK

 Why You Shouldn’t Use Garden Soil Indoors

-It’s tempting to grab a trowel of soil from outside, but garden soil is rarely the best soil for growing food indoors in the UK because it:
+Garden soil is rarely the best soil for growing food indoors in the UK because it:

 • Is heavy and compacts easily in pots